Chase Stokes: Personal life

-In June 2020, Chase Stokes confirmed his relationship with Outer Banks co-star Madelyn Cline.
+In June 2020, Stokes confirmed his relationship with Outer Banks co-star Madelyn Cline.
 The couple separated in October 2021.

 In January 2023, he began a relationship with country singer Kelsea Ballerini.
+The couple broke up in February 2026 after an on-and-off relationship.

+He has suffered from kidney failure, liver failure, and short-term memory loss from three concussions suffered after the conclusion of filming the final season of Outer Banks.